composewell/streamly/docs/Developer/optimization-guidelines.md

 the compiler. `INLINE [0]` may sound the same as `NOINLINE [0]`, however, it behaves differently because we ask the compiler to INLINE it compulsorily and it may not give us the desired results.
-The Data.Fold.createLastOf benchmark is one such case where `NOINLINE [0]` provides much better performance than `INLINE [0]`.
+The Data.Fold.createOfLast benchmark is one such case where `NOINLINE [0]` provides much better performance than `INLINE [0]`.

 ### NoSpecConstr